Peter J. Ortiz: Acting

 Upon returning to civilian life, Ortiz became an actor.
 He appeared in a number of films, several with director John Ford, including Rio Grande, in which he played "Captain St. Jacques".
 According to his son, Marine Lieutenant Colonel Peter J. Ortiz, Jr., "My father was an awful actor but he had great fun appearing in movies".
 After serving as technical advisor in 13 Rue Madeleine (1947), he did so again in the film Operation Secret (1952), which was based on his World War II exploits.
 Ortiz had no control over the script of the film, in which he was portrayed by Cornel Wilde, and "wasn't too happy with the result."
 He told columnist Bob Thomas that "they had stipulated that I was to help in the screenplay but never consulted me."

 Ortiz's acting career floundered during the 1950s, and in 1955 he advertised for work in movie trade publications.
-Ortiz lived in a small tract house in Tarzana, California with his wife and 19-month-old son.
+Ortiz lived in a small tract house in Tarzana, California, with his wife and 19-month-old son.
 He told Aline Mosby of United Press International that a movie producer had promised to promote his career when he appeared on the radio program This Is Your Life in 1951, but that promised opportunities in film had not materialized and that he had only obtained work as an extra.
 His ad said that he was "willing and able to do anything".

+He also appeared in one episode of the short-lived TV series Rocky Jones, Space Ranger (1953).